Real Life Recipes | Olivia Wyles

 Print Pin

-These keto no-bake pumpkin pie cheesecake bites are the perfect fall treat that you can whip up in no time!
-With just five simple ingredients-cream cheese, nut butter, sugar-free sweetener, pumpkin purée, and pumpkin spice-you'll have little bites of creamy, pumpkin-spiced goodness ready in minutes.
-All you need is a mixer, a quick scoop, roll them in a sweet pumpkin spice coating, and pop them in the fridge.
-Easy, right?
+These keto no-bake pumpkin pie cheesecake bites are the perfect fall treat that you can make quickly.
+Made with 5 ingredients, they're creamy, pumpkin-spiced goodness ready in minutes.
+Mix them up, scoop, roll them in coating, then let them set up in the fridge until firm.
 Perfect for a quick snack or party treat, no baking required!

 Ingredients